exadel-inc/esl/src/modules/esl-share/README.md

 This element is based on [ESLPopup](../esl-popup/README.md) element and exists in a single instance.
 Its shared instance adds directly to the document's body when any of `ESLShare` requires showing this popup.
 It removes from the document's body on hide action.
 `ESLSharePopup` renders buttons from the list on show action.
 If an `ESLSharePopup` element with the desired set of buttons already exists in the document body, the existing one will be reused.

 Since an `ESLSharePopup` element is created dynamically you may need to style some individual popups differently, for example on components with dark or light backgrounds.
 To do this, you can define an additional class or style that will be applied to the popup when it is opened.
 Simply define the `popup-params` attribute in the `ESLShare` element, in which you specify the desired `extraClass` or `extraStyle` property.
+You can define any other popup parameters in the same way.
+For a complete list of available properties of popup parameters, see the [ESLPopup](../esl-popup/README.md) component documentation.

 #### Observing changes in configuration